j-enk/IT2901-25-elfryd/battery-sensor/README.md

 - ✅ Sensor Components
 - ✅ BLE Communication
-- 🔄 I2C transmission - In Progress
+- ✅ I2C transmission
 - ✅ nRF9160 Hub
+- ✅ MQTT transmission
 - ✅ MQTT Broker & Database
+- ✅ HTTPS transmission
-- 🔄 Backend (.NET) - In Progress
+- ✅ Backend (.NET)
-- 🔄 Frontend (Nuxt/Vue.js) - In Progress
+- ✅ Frontend (Nuxt/Vue.js)

+## Future Work
+- Make the process of adding new sensors more dynamic (updates needed for all nrf components)
+- Improve the backend to support more complex calculations
+- Integrate some backend endpoints with the LockBox project frontend

 ## Development Team